 Full FASmail Accounts

 The default (free) size of FASmail User accounts is 5Gb.
-Even though this is five times the size of our former Interchange e-mail quota, some department members find themselves reaching that limit.
-There are several solutions.
+If you find yourself reaching that limit, there are several solutions.

 Move E-mail Elsewhere